ConstantinChirila/ConstantinChirila/README.md

 I currently work as a front-end engineer with UI/UX design background.
 I´m based in Birmingham, United Kingdom.

 As a multi skilled engineer and designer, I love transforming ideas into digital products.
-My mission is to create easy to use solutions which enrich customers’ experience.
-### 👨🏻‍💻  Tools I use
-React, NextJS, NodeJS, Typescript, Styled Components, SCSS, Tailwind, PostgreSQL, GO
+I build stuff using Typescript, React (and sometimes NextJS), PostgreSQL and GoLang.

 ### 🌍  Find me around the web
 - Portfolio: [constantinchirila.com](https://constantinchirila.com)